 |Thu Dec 9th||Your Committee presents Christmas!|

-Social even with food, wine and fun organised by the Committee.
+Social event with food, wine and fun organised by the Committee.
 Save the date!